dsccommunity/FailoverClusterDsc/README.md

 ### Unreleased

-* BREAKING CHANGE: Update xClusterDisk from disk number to guid (aka id, signature)
+* BREAKING CHANGE: Update xClusterDisk from disk number to guid (aka  disk id or disk signature).
+The disk number is not unique and stable over the cluster nodes, therefore not usable for configuring a cluster with DSC.

 ### 1.5.0.0